duyvuleo/Transformer-DyNet/README.md

 This script will create necessary data files (*.capped) that can be processed by transformer-train and transformer-decode.

-First, print command line's help of transformer-train and transformer-decode,
+First, print command line's help of transformer-train and transformer-decode (or transformer-lm),

     ./build_gpu/transformer-train --help
     ./build_gpu/transformer-decode --help